plum-umd/pasket/README.md

     + app/ -- templates for applications
         * android/ -- Android apps
             - hierarchy.py -- a script to extract class hierarchy from the app
-            - \*.java -- the class hierarchy for apps under test
         * gui/ -- Java GUI apps
     + gui/ -- Swing modelings
     + pattern/ -- templates for examples in example/gui/src/pattern/ folder